goreleaser/goreleaser/www/docs/cmd/goreleaser_build.md

   -f, --config string      Load configuration from file -h, --help               help for build
-      --id string          Builds only the specified build id -p, --parallelism int    Amount tasks to run concurrently (default 8) --rm-dist            Remove the dist folder before building --single-target      Builds only for current GOOS and GOARCH --skip-post-hooks    Skips all post-build hooks
+      --id string          Builds only the specified build id -p, --parallelism int    Amount tasks to run concurrently (default: number of CPUs) --rm-dist            Remove the dist folder before building --single-target      Builds only for current GOOS and GOARCH --skip-post-hooks    Skips all post-build hooks